Berchtold I Herzog von Zähringen1

 M, #114104, b.
 19 January 1917, d.
 23 September 2004

 Nigel Nicolson was born on 19 January 1917.1 He was the son of Hon.
 Sir Harold George Nicolson and Hon.
-Victoria Mary Sackville-West.1 He married Philippa Janet Tennyson d'Eyncourt, daughter of Sir Gervais Tennyson d'Eyncourt, 2nd Bt., on 30 July 1953.2 He and Philippa Janet Tennyson d'Eyncourt were divorced in 1970.2 He died on 23 September 2004 at age 87.3
+Victoria Mary Sackville-West.1 He married Philippa Janet Tennyson-d'Eyncourt, daughter of Sir Eustace Gervais Tennyson-d'Eyncourt, 2nd Bt. and Pamela Gladstone, on 30 July 1953.2 He and Philippa Janet Tennyson-d'Eyncourt were divorced in 1970.2 He died on 23 September 2004 at age 87.3

-Nigel Nicolson was educated at Eton College, Eton, Berkshire, England.2 He was educated at Balliol College, Oxford University, Oxford, Oxfordshire, England.2 He fought in the Second World War, where he was mentioned in despatches.2 He gained the rank of Captain in the service of the Grenadier Guards.2 He was invested as a Member, Order of the British Empire (M.B.E.) in 1945.2 He was a practising a director of Weidenfeld and Nicolson between 1948 and 1992.2 He wrote the book The Grenadier Guards, 1939-45, published 1949, official history.2 He held the office of Member of Parliament (M.P.)
-(Conservative) for Bournemouth East and Christchurch between February 1952 and September 1959.2 He wrote the book People and Parliament, published 1958.2 He wrote the book Lord of the Isles, published 1960.2 He wrote the book Great Houses of Britain, published 1965.2 He wrote the book Harold Nicolson: Diaries and Letters 1930-62, published between 1966 and 1968, editor, in 3 volumes.2 He wrote the book Great Houses, published 1968.2 He wrote the book Portrait of a Marriage, published 1973.2 He wrote the book Alex (FM Alexander of Tunis), published 1973.2 He wrote the book The Himalayas, published 1975.2 He wrote the book Mary Curzon, published 1977.2 He wrote the book Napoleon: 1812, published 1985.2 He wrote the book Two Roads to Dodge City, published 1986, with Adam Nicolson.2 He wrote the book Kent, published 1988.2 He wrote the book The World of Jane Austen, published 1991.2 He wrote the book Vita and Harold: The Letters of Vita Sackville-West and Harold Nicolson 1910-1962, published 1992.2 He wrote the book Long Life, published 1997, autobiography.2 He was invested as a Fellow, Society of Antiquaries (F.S.A.).2 He was invested as a Fellow, Royal Society of Literature (F.R.S.L.).2 He was invested as a Officer, Order of the British Empire (O.B.E.) in 2001.2 He lived in 2003 at Sissinghurst Castle, Cranbrook, Kent, England.2
+He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He was educated at Balliol College, Oxford University, Oxford, Oxfordshire, EnglandG.2 He fought in the Second World War, where he was mentioned in despatches.2 He gained the rank of Captain in the Grenadier Guards.2 He was appointed Member, Order of the British Empire (M.B.E.) in 1945.2 He was a practising a director of Weidenfeld and Nicolson between 1948 and 1992.2 He wrote the book The Grenadier Guards, 1939-45, published 1949, official history.2 He held the office of Member of Parliament (M.P.)
+(Conservative) for Bournemouth East and Christchurch between February 1952 and September 1959.2 He wrote the book People and Parliament, published 1958.2 He wrote the book Lord of the Isles, published 1960.2 He wrote the book Great Houses of Britain, published 1965.2 He wrote the book Harold Nicolson: Diaries and Letters 1930-62, published between 1966 and 1968, editor, in 3 volumes.2 He wrote the book Great Houses, published 1968.2 He wrote the book Alex (FM Alexander of Tunis), published 1973.2 He wrote the book Portrait of a Marriage, published 1973.2 He wrote the book The Himalayas, published 1975.2 He wrote the book Mary Curzon, published 1977.2 He wrote the book Napoleon: 1812, published 1985.2 He wrote the book Two Roads to Dodge City, published 1986, with Adam Nicolson.2 He wrote the book Kent, published 1988.2 He wrote the book The World of Jane Austen, published 1991.2 He wrote the book Vita and Harold: The Letters of Vita Sackville-West and Harold Nicolson 1910-1962, published 1992.2 He wrote the book Long Life, published 1997, autobiography.2 He was appointed Fellow, Royal Society of Literature (F.R.S.L.)2 He was appointed Fellow, Society of Antiquaries (F.S.A.)2 He was appointed Officer, Order of the British Empire (O.B.E.) in 2001.2 He lived in 2003 at Sissinghurst Castle, Cranbrook, Kent, EnglandG.2

 Citations